Rogerwyf/simplerpy/docs/design_specifications.md

 This underlying linear model can be fitted by calling the `fit()` method with input training features and labels.
-Various types of information, such as estimated coefficients and their associated p-values, can be obtained from the object by calling the corresponding methods.
+Various types of information, such as estimated coefficients and their associated p-values, can be obtained from the object by calling their corresponding methods.

 ### Component 2: (tTest)
 Input (Pandas Dataframe or Array-Like)\
 The class 'tTest' implements a student (one or two sample) t-test from R through the bridge package rpy2.
 This class mimics Python commands and outputs while providing extra information provided by the test that is retrieved from the R object.

 This test must be fitted by calling the `fit()` method with either one or two samples of data.
 Other arguments may include a different testing mean value, confidence testing level, equal or unequal variances test, or the specification of a different alternative testing hypothesis.
+These types of information can be obtained by calling their corresponding methods.

 ### Component 3: (AOV)